-Revolutionary in its use of multiple monitors and up to six player stations (just enough for some jerk who wanted to hog Cyclops then come along and mooch off your continues to upstage you next to your middle school girlfriend... what?), the X-Men arcade experience was your chance to play along side 5 other people.
+Revolutionary in its use of multiple monitors and up to six player stations (just enough for some jerk who wanted to hog Cyclops then comes along and mooches off your continues to upstage you next to your middle school girlfriend... what?), the X-Men arcade experience was your chance to play along side five other people.

 This game's rogues gallery really set it apart from all the other comic book games before it and set the stage for games really going as deep into continuity as their source material.